 This policy is in effect year-round.
-Once a student-athlete signs a code of conduct, he/she is bound to the rules throughout all his/her years of high school.
 This policy applies to all student-athletes, regardless of whether they have turned 18 years of age.

 Definition of Athletic Contests

 Athletic contests are defined as regular/post-season games, meets, or matches where a score is calculated, and the final results are factored into the team or individual overall win/loss record.
 Scrimmages of any kind, Foundation Games, faculty games, and previews are not considered contests.
 Penalized contests will be served consecutively.
 When a game is cancelled or rescheduled, the penalized contest will adjust to reflect that change.